More than 25 years of silent power behind SFR's technical department

 From Data to Results

-Next year, Rienk van der Scheer will celebrate his 35th anniversary at Schothorst Feed Research.
-“In the late '80s, after studying Animal Husbandry in Groningen, it was difficult to find work,” he shares.
-As a result, Rienk pursued further education in Agricultural Informatics.
-He started on May 1, 1990, as an assistant in feed automation at Schothorst.
+Next year, Rienk van der Scheer will celebrate 35 years at Schothorst Feed Research.
+“In the late ’80s, after completing my Animal Husbandry studies in Groningen, it was tough to find work,” he explains.
+That’s why Rienk chose to pursue an additional degree in Agricultural Information Science, and with that, he started on May 1, 1990, as an assistant in trial automation at Schothorst.

-Nowadays, Rienk focuses primarily on automation in poultry.
-He explains, “We not only register feed intake, but we can also track water intake per pen, which is important in many studies.
-For laying hens, egg production and egg mass are also automatically recorded.”
+Today, Rienk mainly works with poultry: “We monitor feed intake, of course, but we can also track water intake per pen, which is essential for many trials.
+For laying hens, egg production and (individual) egg weights are also recorded automatically.”

 Living in Lelystad, Rienk bikes to work every day.
 “It’s about a half-hour ride, which is a nice distance,” he says.
 “It also keeps me in good shape.”